 This will install all the packages dependencies defined in

-yarn install is the default action of yarn command without passing any subcommand.
+yarn install is the default action of the yarn command without passing any subcommand.

-This tutorial explained you to installing yarn on macOS system.
-Also explored the details to work with yarn package manager.
+This tutorial explained to you to install yarn on the macOS system.
+Also explored the details to work with the yarn package manager.